awbuild/js-mini-tasks_arrays-objects/README.md

 # National Parks Data Lab

 A JavaScript data lab built for the National Park Service.
-Covers arrays, objects and combined data structures displayed on a pre-built dashboard.
+Covers arrays, objects, and combined data structures displayed on a pre-built dashboard.

 ---